SalesforceLabs/dreamhouse-mobile-react/README.md

 ### Run

-1. Open the project in Xcode:
+1. Open the project workspace in Xcode:

   ```